 Support for Third-Party Keyboards

-Swipe rather than type, or go old school with the classic keyboard layout. iOS 8 opens up the keyboard to developers.
+Swipe rather than type, or go old school with the classic keyboard layout.
+Developers can format keyboards for use within their own apps.
 And now that new keyboards are available, you can choose your favourite input method or layout systemwide.

 iOS devices are fun and powerful learning tools for people with attention challenges or other cognitive and learning disabilities.
 You can minimise visual stimulation to help with focus, limit access to a single app, and tap to easily access text-to-speech tools and definitions.